BIGBOOTYKOUSHIK/Software/README.md

 Choose **Settings** from the main menu to customize the game's appearance.
 You can cycle through several background colors and text colors.
 The card theme can be changed between **Numbers**, **Letters**, **Colors** and **Animals**.
+In the **Colors** theme, matched cards display the actual color instead of text.
 If a saved theme is missing, the game falls back to **Numbers**.
 Your selections are stored in the save file so the game remembers them next time.